phidatahq/phidata/cookbook/playground/README.md

 # Agent UI

-Phidata provides a beautiful Agent UI for interacting with your agents.
+Agno provides a beautiful Agent UI for interacting with your agents.

 ## Setup